 Mobile Office Building

 Mobile offices consist of prefabricated stock buildings; which construction companies utilize as temporary office space.
+You can purchase them from the manufacturers listed on IQS Directory.

 Modular Office Building